sn0w12/ComfyUIHelper/README.md

 The examples id would be `example.boolean`, where `example` is the prefix we provide when we create the `SettingsHelper` and boolean is the slugified `name`.

-Use `SettingsHelper.SettingsType` to get a list of all usable types:
+Use `SettingsHelper.SettingsType` to get a list of all usable types, you can also use the shortcut `SettingsHelper.ST`:

 ```js
 BOOLEAN(),